hwu2016/EasyCalculator/dev_log.md

 1. setup the maximum of history list and auto-delete the earliest item if the stack is exceeded.
 2. fix any other issue found and save a copy file as a demo
 3. start to design the UI part (the most exciting thing)

+### Nov 10 2021
+Finally finished the initial version of my first project!